Akuli/python-tutorial/answers.md

 # Answers

-These are answers for exercises in the chapters.
-In programming, there's always more than one way to do things, so if your solution wasn't exactly like mine it's not necessarily wrong.
-Some Python users say that there should be only one right way, but that goal will never be fully reached.
+These are my answers for exercises in the chapters.
+If your solution isn't exactly like mine but it works just fine it's ok, and you can [ask me](contact-me.md) why I didn't do it like you did it.

 ## ThinkPython: The way of the program